Former NFL player Glenn Foster dies after arrest in Alabama - KVIA

 Former NFL player Glenn Foster dies after arrest in Alabama

 REFORM, Ala.
-(AP) — Alabama authorities are investigating after former NFL player Glenn Foster Jr. died following a high-speed chase that resulted in his arrest and then a fight involving officers in the jail where he was being held.
-Senior Alabama Trooper Reginal King told The Tuscaloosa News the former New Orleans Saints player died Monday at a medical facility in Northport, Alabama.
-Court records obtained by media outlets say that while being handcuffed, Foster fought against a Pickens County deputy and a correctional officer, injuring the deputy’s nose and hand.
-Foster had a court appearance Monday afternoon, when Pickens County District Judge Samuel Junkin wrote that Foster was “not mentally stable and a danger to himself and others.”
+(AP) — Alabama authorities are investigating after former NFL player Glenn Foster Jr. died in custody following a high-speed chase that resulted in his arrest and then a fight involving officers in the jail where he was being held.
+Authorities say the death of the former New Orleans Saints player was reported Monday at a medical facility in Northport, Alabama.
+Court records say that while being handcuffed, Foster fought against a Pickens County deputy and a correctional officer, injuring the deputy’s nose and hand.
+Foster had an initial court appearance before Pickens County District Judge Samuel Junkin, where the judge wrote he was “non-compliant and refused to respond to answer any questions” aside from demanding an attorney.